 Operations Management addresses the supply of goods and services in an international/global economy.
 The fundamental focus is on understanding the best way to match supply and demand at any organization.
 We describe marketing as the management of demand and operations as the management of supply.

-The course will address the strategic issues and the analytic tools for decision making.
-It will address practical, process-based approaches to solving operations problems.
+The ALUSB Operation Management course tackles the strategic issues and the analytic tools for decision making.
+It addresses practical, process-based approaches to solving operations problems.
 Text, cases, exercises, webinars and special presentations address concepts in process analysis, quality, supply chain, logistics, control and integration.
-The role of the manager and what managers do about processes, cross-functional links, use of information systems and technology, are emphasized.

 Big Data & Business Analytics